LEGIONS OF THE IMPERIAL ROMAN EMPIRE

 Bronze military diploma of discharge for a Roman soldier dated March 7, 913AUC / 160AD.
 Go to Diploma for an enlargement, translation and details of the text.

 There were several basic levels of rank and pay.
 "Milites" who were ordinary soldiers with little or no skills or qualifications.
 They received the basic rate of pay and did all the routine and dirty tasks.
 "Immunes" were the Technicians, Specialists and Clerks who still received basic pay, but were exempt or immune from the routine jobs.
-There were two levels of "Principales" which comprised the Junior Staff Officers, who were paid "Sesquiplicarii" or "pay and a half" and the "Optiones", the Standard Bearers and Senior Staff Officers, who received "Duplicarii" or "double-pay".
+There were two levels of "Principales" which composed the Junior Staff Officers, who were paid "Sesquiplicarii" or "pay and a half" and the "Optiones", the Standard Bearers and Senior Staff Officers, who received "Duplicarii" or "double-pay".
 The Immunes and Principales of the "Equites" (cavalry) also received a special allowance for the maintenance of their animals in addition to their Sesquiplicarii or Duplicarii pay.

 The "Unit" officers in the ancient Roman Army were the Centurions, who having generally "risen through the ranks" were akin to our modern senior non-commisioned officers ("non-com's") or "first" sergeants, and were in charge of a Century of about 80 men.
 They would be equal to a Captain or Platoon Leader today.
 The most senior Centurion was termed the Primus-Pilus "First Spear" and he was in command of the First (double size) Century of the Legion.
-The other Senior Centurions serving under him in the First Cohort, comprised of four additional "double centuries", would be, in descending rank, the Princeps, Hastatus, Princeps-Posterior and Hastatus-Posterior.
+The other Senior Centurions serving under him in the First Cohort, composed of four additional "double centuries", would be, in descending rank, the Princeps, Hastatus, Princeps-Posterior and Hastatus-Posterior.
 These five Senior Centurions out-ranked all the other more "Junior" Centurions of the Legion and were known as the Primi-Ordines "First (top) Line/Order".

 The other more Junior Centurions each commanded one of the six standard size Centuries in the 2nd through 10th Cohorts and were termed, in descending rank, as Pilus-Prior, Preceps-Prior, Hastatus-Prior, Pilus-Posterior, Princeps-Posterior and Hastatus-Posterior.
 The number of the Cohort was placed before each of these titles; such as Secundas-Pilus-Prior, Secundas-Preceps-Prior, Secundas-Hastatus-Posterior (2nd Cohort); Sextus-Pilus-Posterior (6th Cohort) or Decimus-Hastatus-Prior (10th Cohort).
 The attainment of the rank of Primus-Pilus was the aim of every "career" legionary soldier.
 The position was generally held for one year, when the Primus-Pilus, who could then be over 50 years old, would retire as a Primipilaris (ex Primus-Pilus) from military service or be appointed as a Tribune or Prefect of the Camp.
 Consult the Centurion Page for photos and further details on Imperial Legion Centurions.